 Buying a second or additional home usually carries a 3% surcharge on top of the standard rate of SDLT.

 If you have attempted to reduce the SDLT rates on an additional home, you may be facing an investigation or HMRC litigation for SDLT avoidance.
-Patrick Cannon offers his longstanding expertise to manage your correspondence with HMRC, defend you in a tax tribunal or bring about a case against a SDLT avoidance scheme provider.
+Patrick Cannon offers his longstanding expertise to manage your correspondence with HMRC, defend you in a tax tribunal or bring about a case against an SDLT avoidance scheme provider.

 To find out more about stamp duty on second homes, or to arrange a consultation – in person or via video call – contact Patrick Cannon here.